 Fatigue is something everyone experiences at some point or another.
 Usually, after catching up on some rest over a weekend or taking a much-needed vacation, you can recharge your battery.
-But when it becomes a consistent condition in your life, it can feel like nothing is going right.
+But when fatigue becomes a constant in your life, it can feel like nothing is going right.

 Having the energy you need to get your work done and spend quality time with your loved ones is essential to a healthy life.
 When fatigue has worn you down, it can be a struggle to get even the bare minimum done.
-And of course, the more you are struggling to get things done, the more your to-do list is piling up.
-Your stress level increases, but all you really feel like doing is taking a nap.
+And of course, as you struggle to get things done, your to-do list keeps growing.
+Your stress level increases and all you really feel like doing is taking a nap.

-If you've been searching for answers about your fatigue, you've probably come across information regarding chronic fatigue syndrome, fibromyalgia, and other chronic conditions that can cause serious fatigue problems.
-With so much information out there, it can be hard to know exactly what you are dealing with.
+If you've been searching for answers about your fatigue, you've probably come across information regarding chronic fatigue syndrome, fibromyalgia and other chronic conditions that can cause serious fatigue problems.
+With so much information out there, it can be hard to know what you are dealing with.

-By understanding exactly what may be causing your fatigue and lack of energy, you can then begin to rebalance your body and take your life back.
-We will walk you through the issues that you may be dealing with so that you can understand how to move forward.
+By understanding what may be causing your lack of energy, you can begin to rebalance your body and take your life back.

-To get on a path of wellness, it's important to develop a deep understanding of how the fatigue cycle works.
+To get on a path of wellness, it's important to have an understanding of how the fatigue cycle works.
 There are three stages of developing chronic energy depletion, particularly when it is exacerbated by imbalances within your endocrine system.

-When you understand the stages of fatigue, you can have a sense of where you might be on the cycle and what you need to do now in order to move forward.
+When you understand the stages of fatigue, you can have a sense of where you might be in the cycle and what you need to do now in order to move forward.

 At this stage, even though you are operating on much less sleep and much higher levels of stress than normal, you may still be feeling relatively well.